guadabsb15/summer_2021_report/docs/_sources/sod.rst.txt

 Adjusting a single initial bifrost parameter
 ---------------------------------------------
-From the results we got when addjusting all parameters, we found that the density and vel
+From the results we got when addjusting all parameters, we found that only the parameters
+       * U
+       * d
+       * e
+affected the different plots.
+We now want to study these parameters specifically by plotting density, velocity and pressure for several values of the same parameter, while holding the others unchanged.

+Below shows density in x direction and horizontal velocity, plotted for 6 different values of U:

 .. image:: images_sod_bifrost/sod_bifrost_x_single_param_adjust_U_rho.png

 .. image:: images_sod_bifrost/sod_bifrost_x_single_param_adjust_U_ux.png

+Next we have the same results for 6 different values of d:

 .. image:: images_sod_bifrost/sod_bifrost_x_single_param_adjust_d_rho.png

 .. image:: images_sod_bifrost/sod_bifrost_x_single_param_adjust_d_ux.png

+And last but not least we have density and velocity for 6 different values of the e parameter:

 .. image:: images_sod_bifrost/sod_bifrost_x_single_param_adjust_e_rho.png